-260.724.2157 | FAX: 260.724.7344

-Mr. Robert E. Feldman

-Executive Secretary

-Federal Deposit Insurance Corporation

-550 Seventeenth Street, N.W.
+Mr. Robert E. Feldman Executive Secretary Federal Deposit Insurance Corporation 550 Seventeenth Street, N.W.
 Washington, D.C.
 29429

-August 25, 2006

-Re:

-Request for Comments - Deposit Insurance Assessments on FHLBank Advances - RIN 3064-
+Re: Request for Comments - Deposit Insurance Assessments on FHLBank Advances - RIN 3064-AD09

-AD09

 Dear Mr. Feldman:

-g the second Please be advised that with respect to the FDIC's proposed notice of rulemaking and comment, we do not believe that Federal Home Loan Bank (FHLBank) advances should be included in the definition of volatile liabilities, or that higher assessment rates should be charged to institutions that have significant amounts of secured FHLBank liabilities.
-We are Decatur Bank and Trust Company, a \$150 million financial institution located in Decatur, Indiana that extends mortgage loans to customers across Adams County, Indiana.
-In carrying out our housing finance mission, we routinely and reliably borrow from the Federal Home Loan Bank of Indianapolis (FHLBI) in order to meet our liquidity needs in all market conditions, and we use the FHLBI to fund our housing and community development lending when supplemental deposits are unavailable at reasonable rates.
-1 74 Based on my track record of using the FHLBI, advances are not volatile liabilities for FHLBank members.
+Please be advised that with respect to the FDIC's proposed notice of rulemaking and comment, we do not believe that Federal Home Loan Bank (FHLBank) advances should be included in the definition of volatile liabilities, or that higher assessment rates should be charged to institutions that have significant amounts of secured FHLBank liabilities.

+We are Jackson County Bank, a \$352 million asset, state chartered financial institution located in Seymour, Indiana.
+We extend mortgage loans to customers across south central Indiana.
+IN carrying out our housing finance mission, we routinely and reliably borrow from the Federal Home Loan Bank of Indianapolis (FHLBI) in order to meet our liquidity need in all market conditions.
+We use the FHLBI to fund our housing and community development lending when supplemental deposits are unavailable at reasonable rates.

+Based on our track record of using the FHLBI, advances are not volatile liabilities for FHLBank members.
 FHLBank advances have pre-defined, understood, and predictable terms.
 Experience has shown that deposits may be lost due to disintermediation arising from a variety of factors, such as special, short-term promotions in a particular market or the existence of higher returns to depositors on alternative assets.
 Conversely, advances do not evaporate due to circumstances outside the control of an FHLBank member and the FDIC from a safety-soundness perspective.
 While some institutions can look to Wall Street for replacement liabilities, the capital markets have not functioned well as long-term, stable providers of wholesale funds to the community banks that comprise the bulk of the FHLBank membership.
 Since smaller institutions may on a proportionate basis rely more on FHLBank borrowings than those institutions having direct access to Wall Street and the capital markets, we do not want to disadvantage the small and mid-size banks with higher FDIC premiums simply because they lack capital market access.

 The stability of FHLBank advances is illustrated by the fact that members are cooperative owners of the FHLBank, and as a government-sponsored enterprise, the FHLBank operates under specific congressional mandates to support liquidity and housing finance and is closely regulated by the Federal Housing Finance Board.
 Under this regulatory regime, a prospective member is required to purchase FHLBank stock as a prerequisite to membership.
 This transaction establishes an ongoing relationship between the FHLBank and the member in which each party's compliance with the terms of the advance ensures the continued vitality of the other.
-As set by Congress, the primary purpose of the FHLBank System is to provide a source of long-term liquidity for FHLBank members.
-Throughout their 75-year history, the FHLBanks have been a stable, reliable source of funds for member institutions, and the availability of such credit has a predictable, F M. Marin Car.
+As set by Congress, the primary purpose of the FHLBank System is to provide a source of longterm liquidity for FHLBank members.
+Throughout their 75-year history, the FHLBanks have been a stable, reliable source of funds for member institutions, and the availability of such credit has a predictable, beneficial effect on members' business plans.
+Currently, the FHLBank System provides funding for more than 8,200 member financial institutions.
+It would be illogical to include FHLBank advances in the definition of volatile liabilities given the stability of the FHLBanks, the reliable availability of advances as a source of wholesale funding, and the beneficial and predictable effects of such funding for the members.